 - 1. The patient will continue to be utilizing Good Samaritan funds until the responsible party is made aware of admittance! - 2.
 If the patient hospital admission will extend beyond the receiving clinician's shift, transfer to the appropriate VHC service area to continue care is needed.
 The transfer process is very important to ensure appropriate patient care and communication with designated receiving service.

 Complete the transfer form and document all appropriate actions.
-GS intake and release forms should also be started by the intake service to the extent they can complete it, but do not finalize it as it will be added to and finalized by the service that released the patient to a responsible party or when claimed by its owner.
+GS intake and PE forms should also be started by the intake service to the extent they can complete it, but it will be further and finalized by the service that released the patient to a responsible party or when claimed by its owner.
 It is important that the receiving service be notified that they are being transferred a Good Sam patient.